spronkets/DapperCodeGenerator/README.md

 # Dapper Code Generator
 Simple C# Code Generator to create Database Models and Dapper CRUD to reduce manual code entry and repetitive work.

 This is currently being worked on.
 Use with knowledge that it may be unstable and/or may change.
-The technologies and patterns used are mostly for my own education.
+The technologies and patterns used are mostly for my own education and shouldn't necessarily be followed in enterprise software.

 ### Instructions
 1. Clone or download the repository